clean-css/clean-css/README.md

 And on the new features side of things:

 * format options now accepts numerical values for all breaks, which will allow you to have more control over output formatting, e.g. `format: {breaks: {afterComment: 2}}` means clean-css will add two line breaks after each comment
+* a new `batch` option (defaults to `false`) is added, when set to `true` it will process all inputs, given either as an array or a hash, without concatenating them.

 ## What's new in version 4.2